NuytsSiegmund/Shoreline_Timex/README.md

 ## Usage
 ### Overview
-This stidy builds upon the foundation laid by [CIRN](https://github.com/Coastal-Imaging-Research-Network).
+This study builds upon the foundation laid by [CIRN](https://github.com/Coastal-Imaging-Research-Network).
 The creation of timestack images, georectification, and shoreline detection can be achieved with the [Quantitative Coastal Imaging Toolbox](https://github.com/Coastal-Imaging-Research-Network/CIRN-Quantitative-Coastal-Imaging-Toolbox).

 ### Timelapse Images